Crypto-Playground/crypto-playground/README.md

 # Crypto Playground

 This is a place for me to learn about decentralized app development.
+What are blockchains good for?
+I remain skeptical that they're good for much beyond grift, but let's dig into the technology to be sure.

 Here you will find: